 Investments for the Authority as well as its component unit are reported at fair value.
-The Authority's investment in the State Board of Administration Investment Pool is in the Florida PRIME, an external investment pool.
-The Florida PRIME is considered a SEC 2A-7-like fund, thus reported at its fair value of its position in the pool, which is the same as its value of the pool shares.
+The Authority's investment in the State Board of Administration Investment Pool is in the Local Government Surplus Funds Trust Fund Investment Pool ("Florida PRIME").
+Florida PRIME is considered a SEC 2A-7-like fund, thus reported at its fair value of its position in the pool, which is the same as its value of the pool shares.